wwatson4506/TeensyRA8876-8080/README.md

 ***
 # PINOUTS

-### CONNECTING THE TEENSY TO THE ER-TFTM101-1 in FlexIO 8080 mode
+### CONNECTING THE TEENSY TO THE ER-TFTM101-1 in FlexIO 8080 mode:
 40 pin dual inline connector pinouts for 8080 8/16Bit parallel buss mode can be found here. https://www.buydisplay.com/download/interfacing/ER-TFTM101-1_CTP_Interfacing.pdf